plumvillage/newsletter/src/en/articles/sr-trang-bo-de--advent-preserving-a-beautiful-tradition.md

 ## A Buddhist Christmas

 Thinking of Thay, my heart warms.
 Thay opened the door for Buddhism’s essence to enter the West and at the same time, allowed Buddhists to discover the beauty of spiritual traditions in the West.
-Thanks to Thay, our generation is receiving a rich heritage of various spiritual flows - each beautiful, each worthy of respect.
+Thanks to Thay, our generation is receiving a rich heritage of various spiritual flows–each beautiful, each worthy of respect.

 It was almost nine o'clock.
 “Dear sister, it's time to go home”, I whispered to my elder sister.
 “Umm, we will go after this song.”
 A funny thought popped up in my mind: *Why are we like Cinderellas?* The New Hamlet always leaves a little earlier than the other hamlets because we live a little further.
 If one sister stands up, all of us gather our things, say goodbye in unison and head out for the van as if it would turn into a pumpkin if we do not return in time.
 Gradually I have also adapted to this rhythm and am trained in those agile movements.
 It's quite fun being Cinderella.
 Knowing that I do not have much time, I cherish every moment and am wholeheartedly present.
 So when “it's time to go” was said, I stood up and stepped out calmly.
 For me, what is important is *not how long* we are present, but *how* we are present.